 7. Limited Warranty and disclaimer

-c) Notwithstanding the foregoing, Arquiled shall have no obligations under this warranty if the alleged defect or non-compliance is a result of environmental testing, misuse, use other than that specified in the applicable user manual, negligence, improper installation or accident, or as a result of incorrect repair, alteration, modification, storage, transport or handling.
+c) Notwithstanding the foregoing, Arquiled shall have no obligations under this warranty if the alleged defect or non-compliance is a result of environmental testing, misuse, use other than that specified in the applicable user manual, negligence, improper installation, or accident, or because of incorrect repair, alteration, modification, storage, transport, or handling.

 e) In terms of the foregoing exclusions and limitations in Section 9 of these Terms and Conditions, the former describes the full liability of Arquiled and its subsidiaries in respect of disabled or non-compliant products provided hereunder.

 a) Arquiled, at their sole responsibility, shall: (i) defend any legal action brought by third parties against the Purchaser provided that said action claims that the Products supplied by Arquiled under a Contract directly infringe the claimant’s patent, author’s rights, trademarks, or trade secrets; and (ii) exempt the Purchaser of payment for losses and damages awarded by final judgment in said judicial action, if it is based directly and exclusively on that infringement.

 b) Arquiled shall have no obligation and shall not be liable to the Purchaser under Section (a)